10 Obscure Snakes From Thailand

 Source: iNaturalist user CheongWeei Gan – CC BY 4.0

-Thailand’s most common Lycodon member is the common wolf snake, but this is easily separable, with a white neck collar that Butler’s wolf snake totally lacks.
+Thailand’s most common Lycodon member is the common wolf snake (Lycodon capunicus), but this is easily separable, with a white neck collar that Butler’s wolf snake totally lacks.
 Butler’s wolf snake has a precise 40-50 white bands covering its black body.
 These are large and widely spaced around the neck, but grow closer together as the (thin and whiplike) tail approaches.
 Butler’s wolf snakes have no colour change on their bodies; the black and encircling white just continue unaltered.

 Butler’s wolf snakes are nocturnal and very dark, two facts which combine to make them rarely seen.
-They’re a ground-dwelling snake which lives in mountain forests and only bites humans if severely provoked.
+They’re a ground-dwelling snake which lives mainly in mountain forests, and only bites humans if severely provoked.
 There’s no bad attitude or nervous twitchiness with Butler’s wolf snake, just the calm spirit of the Thai countryside.
-Butler’s wolf snake lacks the power to swallow a human whole, measuring just 90cm.
-They lack any form of venom and mostly prey on lizards.

 9 Red whip snake